NathanBnvn/Projet_02_BookScraping/README.md

 # Projet_02_BookScraping

-This project is a script that download Book to Scrape website data with Beautifulsoup.
+This project is a script that download Book to Scrape website datas with Beautifulsoup.
-The data downloaded are picture in jpg format and csv files.
+The datas downloaded are picture in jpg format and csv files, one by categories.

 **Install and activate virtual environment**